 selective distribution

-- putting in place the required operational processes to manage a selective distribution network;
+• putting in place the operational processes to manage the network;

-- training the teams involved to ensure they fully understand what selective distribution is and what is not
+• training the teams involved so they understand what selective distribution is and what it is not.

 commercial agreements

-One of our clients wished to engage in a multi-year agreement with a large international retailer.
-Our client received an agreement proposal by the retailer, which limited the rights of our client and brought unwanted liability.
+A manufacturer wanted to enter into a multi-year agreement with a large international retailer.
+The retailer's proposed agreement limited the manufacturer's rights and introduced unwanted liability.

-- balance the agreement to limit risks and liabilities for our client;
+• balancing the agreement to limit risk and liability for the client;

 pay-for-performance